altocodenl/cell/readme.md

    </tr>
 </table>

-While tables are a common way to look at data, cell is based on text.
+While tables are a common way to look at data, cell uses text to represent data.
 Text takes up less space and is easier to input, whether in a computer, a notebook or a blackboard.
-Also, for large datasets, text is more readily parseable.
+Also, for large datasets, text is easier to read than a table.

-Here's a way to represent the data above in **line format**:
+Here's a way to represent the data above in **line fourdata** format:

 ```
-users 1 name Odd
 users 1 age 32
 users 1 messages 1 1234
 users 1 messages 2 Hi
+users 1 name Odd
 users 1 online 1
+users 2 age 38
 users 2 name Eoin
-users 2 age 38
 users 2 messages 1 "Hi, Odd!"
 users 2 online 0
 ```